 Who is a victim of crime?

-The Victims Rights Act 1996 (NSW) defines a victim of crime as someone who suffers harm as a result of an act committed by another person in the course of a crime.
+The Victims Rights and Support Act 2013 (NSW) defines a victim of crime as someone who suffers harm as a result of an act committed by another person in the course of a crime.
 This includes physical and psychological harm, as well as loss or damage to property.
 Family members of a person who dies as a result of a crime are also considered victims of crime.

 Charter of Victims Rights

-The Charter contains the following rights for victims of crime:
+The Charter of Victims Rights outlines 18 rights for victims of crime in NSW:

 1. Courtesy, compassion and respect